Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 What modern research has told us is that:

 - Minor side effects occur in 7-13% of treatments

 - Serious side effects occur in less than 0.003% of treatments

 Minor acupuncture side effects are little to worry about.
 They may include minor adverse events such as bruising, bleeding, tiredness, local pain or a temporary worsening of symptoms.

 The chances of these are minimized when careful diagnosis and well-practised needling skills are utilised in treatment.
 Studies have shown that these minor effects occur in around 7-13% of treatments performed 5 6.

 What about the serious side effects of acupuncture?

 As with any therapy that involves the skin there is also the potential for infection or piercing of an organ including serious events such as a pneumothorax.

 Modern hygiene practices and the use of sterilised, single-use needles greatly reduces the chance for infection.

 Adequate training that includes in-depth anatomical knowledge and many hours of closely supervised clinical practice is the best preventative for more serious events.
-Serious side effects that require hospitalisation have been shown to occur in 0.0001-.003% of treatments studied 5 6.

 OK that doesn’t seem like it happens very often